 - You will be asked questions to establish your residency in South Carolina.

 - You will be asked questions to get general information about your disability.

 - You will be asked to select three (3) Intake Service Providers from a list read to you over the phone.
 The Intake Provider will help you through the Eligibility process at no cost to you.
 DDSN will contact the Intake Service Provider(s) you choose.
-If you are seeking Autism Spectrum Disorder (ASD) eligibility, a DDSN Autism Eligibility Coordinator will be available to assist you.

 - You will receive a letter from DDSN confirming your application for DDSN eligibility.